justinethier/cyclone/docs/Garbage-Collector.md

 ## Thread Data

 At runtime Cyclone passes the current continuation, number of arguments, and a thread data parameter to each compiled C function.
-The thread data contains all of the necessary information to perform collections, including:
+Thread data is a structure that contains all of the necessary information to perform collections, including:

 - Thread state
 - Stack boundaries
 - Current continuation and arguments
 - Jump buffer
+- List of mutated objects detected by the minor GC write barrier
+- Major GC parameters - mark buffer, last read/write, etc (see next sections)
 - Call history buffer
 - Exception handler stack

-- Contents of the minor GC write barrier
-- Major GC parameters
+Each thread has its own instance of the thread data structure and its own stack (assigned by the C runtime/compiler).

 ## Object Header